How cigarette smoke damage to house

 Cigarette smoke damage can significantly reduce property value, sometimes by as much as 35-40%.
 This reduction is mainly due to the health concerns associated with properties that have been smoked in.
 Potential buyers or renters are often wary of properties with a history of indoor smoking, leading to a notable decrease in market demand.

-For property manager, this can translate into longer vacancy periods and lower rental income.
+For property managers, this can translate into longer vacancy periods and lower rental income.
 The stigma attached to properties that have allowed smoking can be challenging to overcome, making it essential to address smoke damage promptly and thoroughly to retain property value.

 Cleaning and Restoration Expenses

 The cost of cleaning and restoring a property after cigarette smoke damage can be substantial.
 Professional smoke removal services can range from $500 to $2,000, depending on the severity of the damage.
 These services are often necessary to fully eliminate smoke residue and odors, as common household cleaning methods are typically ineffective against the sticky nature of thirdhand smoke.
+Professional smoke remediation uses specialized cleaning agents and equipment that penetrate deeper than household cleaners.

-Landlords should ensure that a security deposit can cover the costs associated with cleaning, repainting, or replacing items that have been damaged by smoke.
+Landlords should ensure that a security deposit can cover the costs associated with cleaning, repainting, repairing, or replacing items that have been damaged by smoke.
 It serves as a financial safeguard for these potential expenses.
-However, the restoration process can still be a significant financial burden, emphasizing the importance of preventive measures.
+However, the restoration and repair process can still be a significant financial burden, emphasizing the importance of preventive measures.

 Effective Methods for Removing Cigarette Smoke Odor